-In order to obtain sufficient statistics, from one hand, and to minimize errors due to detection efficiency, on the other hand, the study region is limited to a radius of 250 km from the ILLS center.
-In addition, days with less than 20 detected strokes are excluded from the dataset.
+In order to obtain sufficient statistics, on one hand, and to minimize errors due to detection efficiency, on the other hand, the study region is limited to a radius of 250 km.
+In addition, in order to sharpen the differences between the synoptic systems we filter out days with insignificant electrical activity.
+Days with fewer than 20 detected strokes are excluded from the data set.
+The part of the data removed in each synoptic system due to a low number of strokes is less than 0.5 %.
 Detailed description of the ILLS detection efficiency and location errors is given by Kats and Kalman (2009) and Manoochehrnia et al. (2007).